cyubimanyo/cyubimanyo/README.md

 🎓 I have done my education in **Information Systems** at [UIN Syarif Hidayatullah Jakarta](https://www.uinjkt.ac.id/) by August 2023.

-👩🏻‍💻 I'm working at Sigmatech as **QA Engineer**
+👩🏻‍💻 I'm working at Sigmatech (Project Client: PT.
+Triputra Agro Persada) as **QA Engineer**

 🌱 Here, I usually share my works about my portfolio in software development and testing.
 Currently, I'm working on automation testing using Katalon Studio, Cypress, WebdriverIO, Robot, and Karate.

-😄 If you want to know me more, feel free to reach me by [Linkedin](https://www.linkedin.com/in/andhiny-fatikha/).
+😄 If you want to know me more, please reach me by [Linkedin](https://www.linkedin.com/in/andhiny-fatikha/).

 Thank you! ^^`~